Originally Proposed October 19, 2025, at a Regular Business Meeting

 Legend:

-- Text that has been modified is in bold
+text that has been removed is stricken through- Text that has been modified is in bold

 ARTICLE II.
 CHURCH OFFICERS AND COMMITTEES